ByronBecker/github_workshop/README.md

 For those who plan on using GitHub as a tool in future group projects, here are some things to make it easier for you, and to make sure your teammates like you!

-    a) Git Pull from the branch you are working on when there is a change in its remote copy!
+* Git Pull from the branch you are working on when there is a change in its remote copy!
 This will help you deal with merge conflicts right away, and before things get messy.
-    b) Let others know when you push a change, or set up a system where everyone receives notifications so part a) is easy
+* Let others know when you push a change, or set up a system where everyone receives notifications so part a) is easy
-    c) Don't approve your own pull requests without getting a team member's approval (no one likes getting their code overwritten without knowing about it)
+* Don't approve your own pull requests without getting a team member's approval (no one likes getting their code overwritten without knowing about it)
-    d) Commit locally often, and push those changes.
+* Commit locally often, and push those changes.
 If you were writing an essay, think of commits as adding a thesis statement or editing grammatical errors.
 If you were working on that essay with others, you want them to know as soon as you make those edits!
-    e) Keep master functional!
+* Keep master functional!
 Branch, branch, branch! - Master should always be functional, get the kinks out for specific features in the branches, test them out, and only then pull request a merge into master.